solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 The foundations on which the stately edifice of modern geological science is supported are to a certain extent unsound, though easily to be made secure.

+A discovery, and one, too, of a very simple nature, has recently been made, which will inevitably bring about a revolution in our ideas concerning the nature and origin of by far the greater part of the planetary crust, and will modify our conceptions even of cosmic evolution.
+The discovery referred to is that of the organic origin of igneous rocks and meteorites.

 ...